 Mercy, Maude, this bread mess is something else!

-In my article, “Two Problems With Bread,” I talked about celiac disease and bromide problems.
+I’ve written about celiac disease and bromide problems in the past.
 Now I’m back with more bad news, additional bread ingredients you don’t want anything to do with.

 Now, this is a very bad thing seeing as how the hypothalamus controls your nervous system AND your endocrine system.
 When it gets wounded, so do you.
 Count on it.